 The ELVAR type screens, such as the GELEN ELTE Series, feature off-center counterweights that create unique stroke patterns on the screen deck.
 This design allows for more efficient material handling and separation, especially for applications requiring precise screening.

-Unlike circular or elliptical screens, ELVAR screens provide a combination of linear and elliptical motions, making them highly effective for specific material types and screening requirements.
+Unlike circular or horizontal screens, ELVAR screens provide a combination of linear and elliptical motions, making them highly effective for specific material types and screening requirements.
 Their versatility and adaptability make them a popular choice for specialized screening tasks.

 Regular maintenance is crucial for ensuring the optimal performance and longevity of a vibrating screen.
 Key maintenance tasks include inspecting and replacing worn screen meshes, checking the condition of springs and suspension units, and ensuring the vibrator mechanism is properly lubricated.